AMMO Inc. (POWW) is ready for next Episode as it posted an annual sales of 240,270 K

 Technical Analysis of AMMO Inc. (POWW)

-AMMO Inc. (NASDAQ: POWW) saw its 5-day average volume 1.75 million, a positive change from its year-to-date volume of 1.56 million.
-As of the previous 9 days, the stock’s Stochastic %D was 85.35%.
-Additionally, its Average True Range was 0.25.
+The latest stats from [AMMO Inc., POWW] show that its last 5-days average volume of 3.21 million was superior to 1.6 million than last year’s volume.
+As of the previous 9 days, the stock’s Stochastic %D was 75.27%.
+Additionally, its Average True Range was 0.30.

-During the past 100 days, AMMO Inc.’s (POWW) raw stochastic average was set at 85.46%, which indicates a significant increase from 74.02% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 44.49% in the past 14 days, which was lower than the 49.99% volatility it showed in the past 100 days.
+During the past 100 days, AMMO Inc.’s (POWW) raw stochastic average was set at 74.16%, which indicates a significant increase from 57.33% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 63.01% in the past 14 days, which was higher than the 53.53% volatility it showed in the past 100 days.

-At the time of writing, stock’s 50-day Moving Average is $4.49, while its 200-day Moving Average is $4.87.
-Nevertheless, the first resistance level for the watch stands at $5.70 in the near term.
-At $5.95, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $6.10.
-If the price goes on to break the first support level at $5.30, it is likely to go to the next support level at $5.15.
-Assuming the price breaks the second support level, the third support level stands at $4.90.
+At the time of writing, stock’s 50-day Moving Average is $4.60, while its 200-day Moving Average is $4.86.
+Now, the first resistance to watch is $5.89.
+This is followed by the second major resistance level at $6.38.
+The third major resistance level sits at $6.88.
+If the price goes on to break the first support level at $4.89, it is likely to go to the next support level at $4.39.
+Assuming the price breaks the second support level, the third support level stands at $3.90.

 AMMO Inc. (NASDAQ: POWW) Key Stats